 - ◆ In Kindergarten, the teachers speak French all of the time.
-Students are immersed in a supportive French milieu and are encouraged to respond in French as much as possible with the goal of 100 per cent of the time. - ◆ In Grades 1 and 2, 100 per cent of the classroom instruction is in French. - ◆ In Grades 3 and 4, French language arts, mathematics, social studies, health and physical education, art (visual art, drama, music), science and technology are taught in French and English language arts is taught in English. - ◆ In Grades 5 to 8, French language arts, social studies (history, geography), art (visual art, drama, music) and health and physical education are taught in French while English language arts, science (except Grade 5 and 6 which are in French) and mathematics are taught in English. - Upon graduation from Grade 8, students receive an Elementary French Immersion Certificate.
+Students are immersed in a supportive French milieu and are encouraged to respond in French as much as possible with the goal of 100 per cent of the time. - ◆ In Grades 1 and 2, 100 per cent of the classroom instruction is in French. - ◆ In Grades 3 and 4, French Language Arts, Mathematics, Social Studies, Health and Physical Education, Arts (visual art, drama, music), Science and Technology are taught in French and English Language Arts is taught in English. - ◆ In Grades 5 to 8, French Language Arts, Social Studies (History, Geography), Arts (Visual Arts, Drama, Music) and Health and Physical Education are taught in French, while English Language Arts, Science (except Grades 5 and 6, which are in French) and Mathematics are taught in English. - Upon graduation from Grade 8, students receive an Elementary French Immersion Certificate.
 French Immersion students are encouraged to continue to study in the French Immersion Program at the secondary school level in order to graduate with bilingual qualifications.